Checkpoint Inhibitor Immunotherapy Delays Colorectal Cancer Progression

 Keytruda (pembrolizumab) and Opdivo (nivolumab) belong to a class of medicines called “checkpoint inhibitors” and both have significant anti-cancer activity in advanced colorectal cancer patients with mismatch repair deficient (dMMR) and microsatellite instability high (MSI-H) abnormalities.

-Data from the Phase 3 KEYNOTE-177 clinical trial was released April 2, 2020.
-The trial evaluated first-line treatment with Keytruda for patients with MSI-H or dMMR in 308 patients with unresectable or metastatic colorectal cancer.
-Patients were treated with either Keytruda alone or with mFOLFOX6 or FOLFIRI, with or without bevacizumab or cetuximab chemotherapy and directly compared.
+Data from the Phase 3 Keynote-177 clinical trial was initially updated in May 2020 at the American Society of Clinical Oncology Annual Meeting.
+The trial evaluated first-line treatment with Keytruda for patients with MSI-H or dMMR in 307 patients with unresectable or metastatic colorectal cancer.